Podcastindex-org/podcast-namespace/proposal-docs/recommendations/recommendations.md

 <br><br>
-## The "recommendations" JSON Parent Object
+## JSON File Specification

-The recommendations object is a simple JSON object with 2 required properties:
+The recommendations file contains a simple JSON object with 2 required properties and a few optional properties.
+This top-level object is simply a container for the main payload, which is an array of `recommendation` objects contained in the `recommendations` property.

+#### Required Attributes

  - `version` (required - string) The version number of the format being used.
  - `recommendations` (required - array) An array of `recommendations` objects defined below.